What are chatbots and why are they important?

 Other uses of chatbots

 While customer service, marketing, and consumer engagement are the most popular uses of chatbots, people have found amazingly creative ways of using these bots.
-The future of chatbots is wide open and new uses are being imagined all the time.
+The future of chatbot technology is wide open and new uses are being imagined all the time.

 Some other chatbot examples that you may have never considered include using them in toys— new products on the market able to recognize speech and talk with the children playing with them.